seijihirao/apys/README.md

 2. `calculator`: a simpler app that resembles more a normal product
 3. `log_to_file`: an example of logging in files
 4. `user_role`: an advanced example on filters
+4. `unit_testing`: an advanced example on adding cli arguments

 ---